Gentlemen, start your engines! And may the best woman win!

-Statuesque Stunner: As Drag Queens, many of the men qualify while in their female personas, but none moreso than RuPaul herself, who stands a towering 6'4 before platform heels and big hair!
+Statuesque Stunner: As Drag Queens, many of the men qualify while in their female personas—especially the ones north of six feet—but none moreso than RuPaul herself, who stands a towering 6'4 before platform heels and big hair!

 Latrice Royale stands as the tallest queen in Drag Race herstory, measuring in at 6'4.5, a half inch taller than even RuPaul herself!

 Sticky Situation: In the season 6 premiere, Adore Delano is forced to hot glue her outfit together because she cannot sew.
 She accidentally glues the whole outfit to the dress mold and has to yank it off in a panic shortly before the runway segment.